1. Film Camera Reviews

 That said, I like this camera so much that I own two (an N80 and a F80D), as I swap the modern AF-D, G ED VR lenses between my Nikon D750 / Nikon D610 (FX), D7200 (DX) and the small & light F80, getting the best of both worlds.
 Note: you can easily obtain CR123A batteries on eBay (however, don’t try recyclable ones, they’re usually the wrong voltage 3.7V instead of 3V).

 Verdict: a light, very capable camera in terms of its features and capabilities, although only compatible with lenses that are AF onwards.
-However it’s a joy to use with AF-D & AF-S / G lenses and has become a firm favourite of mine for hybrid shooting.
+However it’s a joy to use with AF-D & AF-S / G lenses and has become a firm favourite of mine when I require fast shutter speeds and advanced flash controls.

 Lens CompatibilityAF / AF-D & G VRMax Shutter Speed1/4000